Asefeoluwa/HRDataset/README.md

 -- It's a Female powered company.

 -- The company hires a lot of Product Techinicians.
-So might be a technology company OR FACTORY
+So might be a technology company OR Factory.

 -- They have only 2 C-suite level staff.
-The CEO & The CIO.
+The CEO & The CIO both female

+-- Racially 66% of historical employees are white